icw-Numen/ivy-bot/README.md

 **This page is essentially a quick reference manual on how to use maid bot Ivy.
 For more complete, in-depth information, the GitHub repository also has a wiki page (work in progress) [(link here)](https://github.com/icw-Numen/ivy-bot/wiki) where you can find neat things like more step-by-step guides, Ivy's bio, author comments, and author information.**

-As of now, the page might not look like the prettiest thing in the world, but I'm working hard to learn HTML/CSS/Other front-end stuff, so expect an overhaul soon.
+As of now, the page might not look like the prettiest thing in the world, but I'll update this soon.

 [(Back to Table of Contents)](#table-of-contents)